lastcoolnameleft/architecture-assessment/initial-assessment.md

 * What ports are exposed externally?
   * Are these exposed to the public internet?
 * How are ports declared?
+* What security needs to be in place for these services (e.g. SSL, WAF, etc.)

 ## Concurrency